What Is Career Counseling? And How to Know When You Need It

 • Reading books on professional development

-• Hiring a mentor in another discipline, such as a life coach or emotional intelligence coach
+• Hiring a mentor in another discipline, such as a or emotional intelligence coach

-• Mastering technical skills and acquiring experience pertaining to a specific career
+• Mastering and acquiring experience pertaining to a specific career

-• Conducting informational interviews with people who work in the industry or career field you want to enter
+• Conducting with people who work in the industry or career field you want to enter.

-As you glean wisdom from these sources, you may find yourself wanting to have more in-depth conversations about your career and pointed guidance as to what actions to take.
-If that’s the case, it may be time to find a career counselor.
+As you glean wisdom from these sources, you may want to have more in-depth conversations about your career and pointed guidance as to what actions to take.
+If that's the case, it may be time to find a career counselor.

 4. You are making space in your life for counseling.

-Depending on the counselor you find, going through a career counseling program will likely involve an investment of time, energy, and resources.
+Depending on the counselor you find, going through a career counseling program will likely involve investing time, energy, and resources.
 If you’re making space in your life for counseling, you may be ready to take this step.

 Take some time to evaluate the following: